Anthony Ujah

-Anthony Ujah (born 14 October 1990) is a Nigerian professional footballer who plays as a forward for German club Eintracht Braunschweig and the Nigeria national team.
+Anthony Ujah (born 14 October 1990) is a Nigerian former professional footballer who played as a forward, spending most of his career in Germany.
+He made seven appearances for the Nigeria national team between 2013 and 2015.

 Early life

 Ujah grew up in the little town of Ugbokolo in Nigeria's Benue State.

 Club career

 Ujah began his career with Abuja F.C.
 In 2008, he was signed by Warri Wolves.
 He left Warri Wolves in January 2010 to attend a trial with Lillestrøm.

 Lillestrøm

 2010 season

 Having impressed while attending the trial, Ujah signed a four-year contract with Lillestrøm and made his debut for the club on 14 March 2010 against Aalesunds FK.

 In January 2011, Ujah was linked with a move to England with Football League One clubs Swindon Town and Southampton reportedly interested.
 On transfer deadline day, Ujah travelled to La Liga side Mallorca to discuss a move after Lillestrøm accepted a bid for the striker.
 However, no deal was signed, and Ujah started the 2011 campaign still in the Norway with Lillestrøm.